PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Make sure you're getting a level term, though (like with PolicyMe).
 Yearly renewable policies that are available through Canadian companies like Cover Direct and Emma have prices that go up every year of your term.

 Pushing 40 or 50?
 You can still get affordable life insurance.
-Term life insurance can cost as little as $30-40 a month from providers like PolicyMe.
+Term life insurance rates in Canada can cost as little as $30-40 a month from providers like PolicyMe.
 You'll pay a lot more for whole or no medical life insurance; think hundreds of dollars a month, not dozens.

 Both prices are for 40 year olds buying a 20-year term insurance policy with $500,000 in coverage.